Autumn 2025 Day One

 Steve Oates HRA Chief Exec

-16.45 The HRA Members and Partners Drinks Reception Hosted by Rail Events Inc
+16.45 to 18.30 The HRA Members and Partners Drinks Reception Hosted by Rail Events Inc

 - Drinks Reception and networking for all delegates and exhibitors kindly supported by Rail Events Inc